gndelia/knip-bug-locally-ignored-files-git/README.md

 # Knip reproduction issue

-This repo is a simple repository to reproduce a bug in knip in which files added to `.git/info/exclude` should be ignored, but they are listed as unused files (which is incorrect)
+This repo is a simple repository to reproduce a bug in knip in which files added to `.git/info/exclude` should be ignored, but they are listed as unused files (which is incorrect).
+See https://github.com/webpro-nl/knip/issues/1129

 ## Setup